This story has been updated. It was originally published on November 29, 2017.

 4. Prepare to back it up

 Now that you’ve finally moved your files and photos to your new machine, you need to put a backup routine in place.
-Establish this, and then you can put it out of your mind, safe in the knowledge that, should something happen to your device, your information will stay safe.
+Establish this, and you’ll be able to put it out of your mind, safe in the knowledge that your information will stay safe should anything happen to your device.

-If you’re setting up a phone, Android and iOS will automatically back up a lot of your most important data, though on Android you might need some extra help saving your SMS messages.
-You can find more detail on exactly what’s included in your phone backups, and how to make sure they’re running correctly, directly from Apple, Google, or the manufacturer who made your Android phone.
+If you’re setting up a phone, Android and iOS will automatically back up a lot of your most important data, though on Android you might need some extra help saving your text messages.
+You can find more detail on exactly what’s included in your phone backups, and how to make sure they’re running correctly, directly from Apple, Google, or the manufacturer that made your Android phone.

-In addition, as we mentioned earlier, you have plenty of cloud-storage apps to choose among.
+In addition, as we mentioned earlier, there are plenty of cloud-storage apps available.
 Perhaps the simplest solution is to use the built-in service for whatever device you’re using—Apple iCloud, Microsoft OneDrive, or Google Drive.
 You may have to pay a few dollars a month to get enough online storage space, but it’s worth it.

 Your photos and videos are some of the most precious files you’ve got.
 For those, we recommend Google Photos.
-It works just about everywhere, and will even store all your pictures and clips for free.
-While it will resize them down down to 16 megapixels or 1080p to save room, you can also pay a subscription fee to keep everything at its original size.
+It works just about everywhere, and will store a chunk of your pictures and clips for free, but you can pay a subscription fee to get more space.
 That said, the other cloud-storage services we’ve discussed are also perfectly capable of handling your photos and videos.
 For more information, check out our guide to storing photos in the cloud.